MarkusEhrlinger/Wind-Turbine-Analysis/README.md

 \
 My scope is on main bearing temperature, generator temperature and power production\
 \
-Here I'd like to describe the process of this analysis.
+Here I'd like to describe the process of this analysis.\
+And I use this here as a log, so I know where I left the last time.

 -----------------------------------------------------------------------------------